phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 * `non-empty-array<int, Type>`

-Key and value types of arrays, iterables
+Key and value types of arrays and iterables
 -------------------------

 * `key-of<Type::ARRAY_CONST>`